Carbonara-Project/Carbonara-CLI/README.md

 # Carbonara-CLI
-CLI client for Carbonara
+CLI client for Carbonara.

-Analyze a binary and send info to the Carbonara server.
+Analyze a binary and send the extracted info to the Carbonara server.

 ## Install
 You can install carbonara_cli from pip or directly from this repo.